juliogomez/devops/README.md

 Success!

 As developers, let's modify our code and see how easy it is to update the deployment.
-Please edit *sample_heros.txt* remove one of the entries, and save the file.
+Please edit *myhero_options.txt* remove one of the entries, and save the file.
 With any change you make to your code, you just need to issue again:

 ```shell
 draft up